Vasile Popa

-Vasile Nicolae Popa (born 26 April 1969) is a former Romanian professional footballer who played as a Centre-back, currently licence coordinator at Liga I club Argeș Pitești.
+Vasile Nicolae Popa (born 26 April 1969) is a former Romanian professional footballer who played as a Centre-back.

 International career

 Vasile Popa played one friendly game at international level for Romania when he came as a substitute, replacing Anton Doboș in the 86th minute of a 2–1 victory against Greece.

 Personal life

 His son, Alin Popa was also a footballer.